Last Updated on October 2, 2023 by kiezelamquiz

 One of the most popular uses for a portable generator is home back up power, but how do you know which size generator you need for a whole house?
 In the event of a power outage from a storm or blackout, one of your only options for powering up your home appliances is a generator.
 Since each home is different, finding a generator that can power your needed appliances may vary, but we can give you a general idea of what to look for.

 If you have gone through power outages before from a severe storm, you may know how long it takes to normally restore power.
 For those who are prone to more devastating storms such as a hurricane or tornado, your needs may differ as you will need a longer lasting generator or maybe even a dual fuel if gasoline gets hard to find.

 The first thing that you are going to want to do is to figure out which appliances you are going to want to power during a blackout.
 This is usually going to include a radio or TV, a small refrigerator, and a microwave to get you through a few hours or even one day.
-If you think you are going to need to power up an A/C unit or furnace, you are going to need to look into a higher wattage generator.
+If you think you are going to need to power up a furnace, you are going to need to look into a higher wattage furnace generator.

 Once you have all of those appliances listed out, figure out how many watts they use and plug them into our calculator.
 For most applications a generator with 2,000-5,000 watts should be sufficient enough to get you through a couple of days of power loss.